wiktor/Instapaper2Pocket/README.md

 4. Run the script

   ```
-  node instapaper2pocket.js instapaper-export.html -c YOUR_CONSUMER_KEY -a YOUR_ACCESS_TOKEN
+  node instapaper2pocket.js -f instapaper-export.html -c YOUR_CONSUMER_KEY -a YOUR_ACCESS_TOKEN
   ```